meilisearch/specifications/text/0034-telemetry-policies.md

 Discovery metrics to choose more relevant data centers over the world for the SaaS cloud platform.
 Will also be used in order to perform price studies analysis.

 For the Geographical Server Distribution we need to make a call to a third-party like http://ip-api.com/json/113.14.168.85 to get `Country`, `City` and `Provider` at MeiliSearch launch.

-TBD - Rate limiting
+✅ Staying transparent is important to us, which is why the metrics mentioned in the previous sentence will be discussed on Github with our community.

-For the CPU, RAM and DISK metrics, we need to use internal system stat method to get this information.
+For the CPU, RAM and DISK metrics, we can use an internal system stat method to get this information.

 ##### SDK distribution
 Discovery metric to check adoption of our new sdks and the use of existing ones